11cafe/comfyui-workspace-manager/README.md

 # ☕️ ComfyUI Workspace Manager - Comfyspace

-A ComfyUI custom node extension to centralize the management of all your workflows in one place.
-Seamlessly switch between workflows, as well as create, update, and delete them within a single workspace.
+A ComfyUI custom node extension to **centralize the management of all your workflows in one place.
+Seamlessly switch between workflows, create and update them within a single workspace**, like using Google Docs.

 **Looking for colaborators and coworkers to develop this ComfyUI project management tool**.
 If you know React, Python or ML model deployment, please reach out to weixuanfu01@gmail.com if you're interested!
 We want to make it easy to **manage, share and deploy** ComfyUI project.